top of page

 San Rafael, California (2017)

-My life journey began in a sleepy town called Pune, India, brought onto the global map by two iconic spiritual figures: BKS Iyengar, the great yoga guru, and Bhagwan Rajneesh (Osho), the controversial mystic and rebel.
-My early childhood was spent prancing around the neighborhood, exploring local flora and fauna, climbing hills, learning Kathak dance, and creating art.
-I created art on fabric, wood, glass, pottery, and paper using whatever materials I could find—acrylics, watercolors, beads, sand, threads, shells, and even broken glass bangles.
-One of my earliest memories, at age six or seven, is painting mandalas on paper in the afternoons while the family took a siesta.
+My life journey began in the charming, sleepy town of Pune, India, a place that found its way onto the global map thanks to two remarkable spiritual figures: BKS Iyengar, the revered yoga guru, and Bhagwan Rajneesh (Osho), the controversial mystic and rebel.
+My childhood was a dance through the neighborhood, an exploration of local flora and fauna, hill climbing, learning Kathak dance, and creating art.
+I painted on everything from fabric to wood, glass to pottery, using whatever I could find—acrylics, watercolors, beads, sand, threads, shells, and even the shards of broken glass bangles.
+One of my most vivid memories is from when I was six or seven, painting intricate mandalas on paper while the family rested during the siesta.

-Growing up in India in the '70s offered few opportunities to pursue art as a profession, so I made it my hobby while my main focus turned to studies and a career in software technology.
-This path took me to California’s Silicon Valley for a decade and then into technology consulting for clients across Europe, Asia, and the USA.
-My LinkedIn profile outlines this chapter in detail, so I’ll simply say here that my career enriched me with a depth of experience.
+Growing up in India in the '70s offered few opportunities to pursue art as a profession.
+Instead, it became a hobby while my academic pursuits and eventual career in software technology took center stage.
+This journey led me to the heart of innovation in California’s Silicon Valley for a decade, then into the dynamic world of technology consulting across Europe, Asia, and the USA.
+My professional life is well-documented on LinkedIn, so let's just say it was a chapter that enriched me in countless ways.

 Art, however, never fully left me.
-During a sabbatical in 2006, while living in Freiburg, Germany, I wandered into a local art store and picked up some paints and brushes.
-Not much happened then, but holding a brush after a gap of over 15 years reawakened something in me.
-Since then, I carried a basic art kit wherever I went, even if I didn’t always find time to use it.
+In 2006, during a sabbatical from work, while living in Freiburg, Germany, I wandered into a local art store, my fingers itching to dance with paints and brushes again.
+That moment, after a 15-year hiatus, reawakened something in me.
+Since then, I carried a basic art kit wherever I went, even if I didn’t always find time to use it and made a silent promise to myself that art would always have a place in my life, even amidst the hustle of work.

-In 2008, my interest in the esoteric, Tantra, yoga, and meditation led me to explore Yantras and Chakras through painting as a meditation practice.
+In 2008, my interest in the esoteric, Tantra, Yoga, and meditation led me to explore painting Yantras and Chakras as a meditation practice.
 I spent time with Pieter Welteverde, learning the precise geometry of these symbols.
 After a creative burst, though, consulting contracts took me back into a demanding work rhythm with constant travel.
+Time flew.

-By 2013, while living in Copenhagen, I felt a strong urge to paint again.
+By 2013, while living in Copenhagen, I felt a strong urge to pick up the brush again.
 I signed up for a life-drawing Croqui class, bought an easel and canvas, and set my tools by the window.
 Yet, consulting work continued to claim my time.
 Then, in late 2014, my health took a turn, resulting in a severe health crisis.
 After six months of inconclusive tests, I finally received an unexpected diagnosis: Hashimoto’s disease.
 I had a meltdown on the steps outside my doctor’s office in Copenhagen when I was told there was no cure.
-But along with the diagnosis came an internal message: You can’t continue living life on the fast track.
-It’s time to stop and change.
+But in that meltdown, came an inner message: You can’t continue living life on the fast track.
+It’s time to stop and change directions.

-By the end of 2016, my Hashimoto’s had rebalanced, and I had begun to paint with my own voice.
-While in Peru, I spent time in the Amazon jungle, where I studied Neo-Amazonian art in the style of Pablo Amaringo at the Usko Ayar School of Arts.
-In 2017, a surge of creativity came from taking Osho Art Therapy Training in Spain and sketching at Pranoto's Art Gallery in Bali in 2018.
-I absorbed different techniques and styles from artists around the world, continuously evolving my own.
+By the end of 2016, my Hashimoto’s had rebalanced, and I had begun to paint with my unique voice.
+My time in the Amazon studying Neo-Amazonian art in the style of Pablo Amaringo at the Usko Ayar School of Arts, the Osho Art Therapy Training in Spain, and weekly sketching sessions at Pranoto's Art Gallery in Bali in subsequent years further shaped my artistic identity.
+I absorbed different techniques and styles from artists around the world, shaping my own.

 @Middletown Art Center, California, 2019

 I act on each impulse as it comes, much like when I paint.
 What I do know is that creative expression feeds my soul.
-Through art, I wish to share, question, reveal, touch, and be touched, to inspire and be inspired.
-Ultimately, I hope to offer a glimpse of the great mystery that sustains us all.
+Through art, I aim to share, question, reveal, touch, and be touched, to inspire and be inspired.
+Ultimately, through art, I hope to offer a glimpse into the great mystery of life.

 Life is inherently unpredictable.
 And Tracy Chapman’s song echoes in my mind, “If not now, then when?”